AM311/Cybersecurity_Report/home.md

 Since the configuration of an OS is not the main goal of the document, many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the presented scenario.
 For these reasons, the images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down in order to be able to use them:

- - Kali Linux machine: click here;
+ - Kali Linux machine: ==click here==;
- - Windows 7 machine: click here;
+ - Windows 7 machine: ==click here==;
- - Win
+ - DC/DHCP server: ==click here==;

-In this guide many details will be omitted since the configuration of an OS is not the main goal of the document; it will be just given an outline of the main settings that are needed for each machine and the ways to achieve them.
+ -  DNS/File server: ==click here==;

-The **Kali** machine does not require particular configurations: it is only needed that it can communicate in the same network of the domain PCs, so it requires a proper IP address, either assigned statically or dinamically by the DHPC.
+The **Kali** machine runs a default OS with no changes. does not require particular configurations: it is only needed that it can communicate in the same network of the domain PCs, so it requires a proper IP address, either assigned statically or dinamically by the DHPC.
 Moreover, `metasploit` needs to be installed along with some additional packets and libraries like `impacket` and `kiwi`.

 The more complex and time-requiring configurations are related to the Active Directory domain environment.
 They will be briefly outlined here but, essentially, their final goal is to implement the scenario previously presented: